PRISONEDUCATION.COM: WHO WE ARE AND WHAT WE STAND FOR

 - Support their families and take them off public welfare.

-Education in prison is an economic and social investment in the lives of prisoners, their families, their communities, and America.
-Through education, former prisoners obtain viable, sustainable employment and rarely return to crime.
+Prison education is an economic and social investment in the lives of prisoners, their families, their communities, and America.
+Through prison education, former prisoners obtain viable, sustainable employment and rarely return to crime.
 (There is a direct proportional correlation in recidivism reductions as the level of education obtain while in prison increases.)
 Reduced crime means safer communities.
 Ex-convicts transformed through prison education become productive, tax paying citizens.

 Educated former prisoners produce a ripple effect amongst their families, communities, and America as a whole.
 These educated ex-convicts more likely ensure that their children are also educated, which reduces crime in increasing proportions for each generation to come.
 Simply stated, these reformed prisoners go on to become role models for their children, who then change their ways, which then perpetuates the cycle of law abiding behaviors and less reliance on public assistance and the American criminal justice system.